ElanMedoff/use-search-param-state/README.md

 ## Explanation

-On the first render, `useSearchParamState` will set `counterState` with the value read from the `counter` URL search param.
+On the first render, `useSearchParamState` will set `counterState` to the value read from the `counter` URL search param.

 By default, the `counter` search param is read using `window.location.href`.
 If the `window` object is `undefined`, `useSearchParamState` will use the `serverSideURL` instead to read from the URL.
 If `serverSideURL` is also not provided, `counterState` will be set to the initial state (i.e. `0`).

+If the `counter` search param does not exist, `counterState` will be set to the initial state.

 Once the `counter` search param is accessed, the raw string is passed to `sanitize`, the output of `sanitize` is passed to `parse`, and finally the output of `parse` is passed to `validate`.
-Note that `useSearchParamState` aims to return a _parsed_ value, not a string!
+Note that `useSearchParamState` aims to return a _parsed_ value, not a _stringified_ value!

 If `sanitize`, `parse`, or `validate` throw an error, a few things happen: